Mashhad: Economy

 Mashhad is Iran's second largest automobile production hub.
-The city's economy is based mainly on dry fruits, salted nuts, saffron, Iranian sweets like gaz and sohaan, precious stones.
-According to the writings and documents, the oldest existing carpet attributed to the city belongs to the reign of Shah Abbas (Abbas I of Persia).
+The city's economy is based mainly on dry fruits, salted nuts, saffron, Iranian sweets like gaz and sohaan, and precious stones.
+According to old writings and documents, the oldest existing carpet attributed to the city belongs to the reign of Shah Abbas (Abbas I of Persia).
 Also, there is a type of carpet, classified as Mashhad Turkbâf, which, as its name suggests, is woven by hand with Turkish knots by craftsmen who emigrated from Tabriz to Mashhad in the nineteenth century.
 Among other major industries in the city are the nutrition, clothing, leather, textiles, chemical, steel, metallic, and non-metallic mineral industries, construction materials factories, & the handicraft industry.

 With more than 55% of all the hotels in Iran, Mashhad is the hub of tourism in the country.
-Religious shrines are the most powerful attractions for foreign travelers; as of 2015 every year, 20 to 30 million pilgrims from Iran and more than 2 million pilgrims and tourists from elsewhere around the world came to Mashhad.
+Religious shrines are the most powerful attractions for foreign travelers; 20 to 30 million pilgrims from Iran and more than 2 million pilgrims and tourists from elsewhere around the world came to Mashhad every year as of 2015.

 Unemployment, poverty, drug addiction, and theft are the most important social problems of the city.

 The divorce rate in Mashhad had increased by 35 percent by 2014.
-Khorasan and Mashhad ranked the second in violence across the country in 2013.
+Khorasan and Mashhad ranked second in violence across the country in 2013.